 Do you find yourself repeating the same tasks all the time?

 How much time must you waste doing the same thing over and over again?
-Definitely enough for an extra coffee break or two.
+Definitely enough for an extra coffee break (or seven) right?

 Using the Automation Recipes, you can set repetitive tasks to execute on their own.